Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 Kalbarri National Park

-Use this full day in Kalbarri to explore the wonders of Kalbarri National Park.
+Use this full day in Kalbarri to explore the wonders of the National Park.
 There are several hikes to do, so make sure you dress appropriately and bring enough water and snacks with you a full day of adventuring.

 Kalbarri Skywalk

 Admire the breathtaking views offered over the gorge and Murchison River.
-Best of all, there is no extra cost to visit this attraction – it’s all part of the National park entry fee.
+Best of all, there is no extra cost to visit this attraction – it’s all part of the National Park entry fee.

 Read my essential tips for visiting the Skywalk here.